sylphxltd/zencss/README.md

 | **:where() Selector** | ✅ | ✅ (v4+) | ✅ |
 | **Tree Shaking** | ✅ | ✅ | ✅ |

-**ZenCSS is the only framework that combines type safety, zero codegen, critical CSS extraction, and modern color functions.**
+**Silk is the only framework that combines type safety, zero codegen, critical CSS extraction, and modern color functions.**

 ---